-Lizzie Peabody: We go in the side door.
-Okay.
+Lizzie: We go in the side door.

-Corporal Ronald Howlin: I mean, this is the house.
+Ronald Howlin: I mean, this is the house.

-Lizzie Peabody: The house has tall ceilings, big windows, and old wooden floors. \This is the biggest fireplace I've ever seen.
-We make our way through the old kitchen and little by little, Corporal Howlin and I walk further and further into this house.
-Is this farther than you've been in before?
+Lizzie: The house has tall ceilings, big windows and old wooden floors.

+Lizzie: This is the biggest fireplace I've ever seen.

+Lizzie: We make our way through the old kitchen, and little by little, Corporal Howlin and I walk further and further into this house.

+Lizzie: Is this farther than you've been in before?

-Corporal Ronald Howlin: I've never been in this far.
+Ronald Howlin: I've never been in this far.

-Lizzie Peabody: Wow.
-I'm honored that you're coming in here with me and you don't have to.
-I can...
-You don't have to.
+Lizzie: Wow!
+I'm honored that you're coming in here with me.
+And you don't have to.
+I can-you don't have to.

-Corporal Ronald Howlin: I understand.
+Ronald Howlin: I understand.

-Lizzie Peabody: Okay.
-And at this point I'm actually feeling pretty tough leading this 6'5" fullyarmed ex-military professional through these rooms.
+Lizzie: And at this point, I'm actually feeling pretty tough, leading this 6'5" fully-armed ex-military professional through these rooms.
 And then we emerge into the front hallway where a wide wooden staircase leads up and out of sight.

-Honestly, there is something so creepy about stairs.
-Is that just me or do you find that creepy?
+Lizzie: Honestly, there is something so creepy about stairs.
+Is that just me, or do you find that creepy?

-Corporal Ronald Howlin: This is as far as I'm going in the house, if that's what you're asking.
-Because right now, I'm not going to lie to you.
-I don't like this house at all.
-Lizzie Peabody: And I can tell he's telling the truth.
-But somewhere above us is that window and these stairs lead to it.
+Ronald Howlin: This is as far as I'm going in the house, if that's what you're asking.
+Because right now, I'm not gonna lie to you, I'm not-I don't like this house at all.

+Lizzie: And I can tell he's telling the truth, but somewhere above us is that window and these stairs lead to it.

-Corporal Ronald Howlin: I'm not going,
+Ronald Howlin: I'm not going.

-Lizzie Peabody: Oh my gosh.
-See now I'm torn because I feel like it's my job to go up there.
-But if I'm being honest, I don't want to go up there.
-It's not that I think I'll encounter anything, anyone, logically I am sure I won't.
+Lizzie: Oh my gosh!
+See, now, I'm like-I'm torn because I feel like it's my job to go up there.

+Lizzie: But if I'm being honest, I don't want to go up there.
+It's not that I think I'll encounter anything, anyone.
+Logically, I am sure I won't.
 But I'm beginning to feel unsettled.
-Maybe it's seeing Corporal Howlin so ill at ease or the way our voices cut into the silence of the house, the sound traveling around corners and into rooms we can't see, or the way the shadow of the upper floor seems to fall down the stairway.
-But I have that feeling you get when you're a kid playing hide and seek and you're tucked away in a quiet place waiting to be found.
-My legs are shaking.
+Maybe it's seeing Corporal Howlin so ill at ease, or the way our voices cut into the silence of the house, the sound traveling around corners and into rooms we can't see, or the way the shadow of the upper floor seems to fall down the stairway.
+But I have that feeling you get when you're a kid playing hide and seek, and you're tucked away in a quiet place waiting to be found.